x5g/CubeSolver/README.md

 10. Professor Luo Tiejian, thank you for your idea.

 ## Special Description
-1. The DeepCube in this project is the API of the original website called because the server memory is not large enough.
+1. The DeepCube in this project is the API of the original website called because our server memory is not large enough.
 2. The full DeepCube project is in [DeepCube](https://github.com/x5g/DeepCube), another open source project of my GitHub.